martin5709/Group83-MLOps-02476/reports/README.md

 We have added a folder called `CNNDetection`, mainly for the reason of clear distinction between code we wrote, and code we "borrowed" from others.

+In general, the Cookiecutter template was rpoven useful, as it set up useful directories for compartimentalizing our files.
+However, we ended up with a couple of extra files in the working directory that we could have fond a better place for them.

 ### Question 6

 > **Did you implement any rules for code quality and format?
 What about typing and documentation?
 Additionally,**